 ➤ By Architecture

-This defines differences in APIs based on the architecture it uses.
+This defines differences in APIs based on the architecture they use.

 ➤ By Style or Protocol